1970s

 2020s

-NHSC alumni include nearly 75,000 primary care medical, dental, and mental and behavioral health providers.
+NHSC alumni include more than 80,000 primary care medical, dental, and mental and behavioral health providers.

 Check out this interactive journey (PDF - 2 MB) through five decades as NHSC members and alumni share “why they serve” in their own words.